Euro zone bond markets stabilise after ECB rate blow

 “Upon closer inspection the dovish elements should prevail even with rate cuts off the table for now.”

-Riskier bonds fared better than triple-A rated ones as they are more sensitive to the quantitative easing programme than to ECB rates.
-Italy sold the top planned amount at an auction, paying negative three-year yields for the first time ever.

-Two-year German yields were flat at minus 0.46 percent, having risen more than 10 bps on Thursday.
+Two-year German yields were flat at minus 0.46 percent, having risen more than 10 basis points on Thursday.

-A 5 bps difference between the April and December Eonia rates still reflected a 50 percent chance of another rate cut by the end of the year, but the gap has shrunk from 15 bps before the ECB meeting.
+A 5 basis point difference between the April and December Eonia rates still reflected a 50 percent chance of another rate cut by the end of the year, but the gap has shrunk from 15 basis points before the ECB meeting.

-Long-term inflation expectations only inched 2 bps higher to 1.49 percent, remaining well below the ECB’s inflation target of just below 2 percent.
+Long-term inflation expectations only inched 2 basis points higher to 1.49 percent, remaining well below the ECB’s inflation target of just below 2 percent.

-“Investors are worried more generally about global central bank efficacy, and whether policymakers have enough ammunition to support growth and fight deflationary headwinds,” Heartwood Investment Management’s Jaisal Pastakia said.
+“So did the sell-off in Bunds after the ECB meeting reflect hope of success in reflating the economy?
+Not at all, given that equities were hurt too,” Societe Generale rate strategists said in a note.

 Finland, Greece and Ireland are scheduled for rating reviews after the market close, with the focus on Finland, which may drop out of AAA bond indexes if Fitch downgrades it.

-Finland’s 10-year yields were down 6 bps, in line with most euro zone peers, trading at 0.49 percent.
-(Editing by Louise Ireland)
+Finland’s 10-year yields were down 5 basis points, in line with most of their euro zone peers, trading at 0.51 percent.

+Italy sells 6.0-7.5 billion euros in three-, seven- and 15-year bonds later on Friday.
+(Reporting by Marius Zaharia; Editing by Gareth Jones)